cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 [^status]:
     (This cref will be removed by the RFC editor:)\\
-    The present PR builds on -16 to fully address the WGLC comments.
+    The present -17 is intended to fully address the WGLC comments.
-    It is intended for use as a reference document for the CBOR WG interim meeting on 2025-04-30.
+    It is intended for use as a reference document for the CBOR WG interim meeting on 2025-05-14.

 --- middle